gcperformance/service-data/README.md

 - `ifoi_en.csv`: Exhaustive list of departmental info in english
 - `ifoi_fr.csv`: Exhaustive list of departmental info in french
 - `org_var.csv`: List of variant department names and their IFOI ID.
+- `sid_list.csv`: Unique list of service IDs with latest reporting year and department.

 #### `src/`: Source Code for Script
 - `clean.py`: functions to clean and set up data